 The most current will flows through the power transistor.
 It works like a large bridge for higher current through.

-And it have the controlled current lead.
+And it has the controlled current lead.
 To control the max output current, 2A.

 Read Also: Simple Fixed DC regulator